Privacy

 Steps to Protect Against Privacy Loss

-• Quality — assess data fitness: purpose, age, storage method.
+Assess data fitness by purpose, age, and storage method.

 Breach Notification